apusok/FD-PDE/README.md

 ## `morfault`

-**Publication: in prep.**
+**Publication:** Pusok, A. E., Li, Y., Davis, T., May, D. A. and Katz, R. F. (submitted).
+Inefficient melt transport across a weakened lithosphere led to reduced magmatism in the Turkana Depression.

 **morfault** is a 2-D lithosphere extension and magma extraction model.
-It couples magma transport with visco-elasto-viscoplastic rheology.
+It couples magma transport with visco-elasto-viscoplastic rheology (Li et al., 2023).

 To compile the code, in `FD-PDE/models/morfault/`:
 - Clean executable: `make clean_all`